 Nana has edema—swelling in the lower part of her legs—because she has been sitting in a wheelchair a lot lately.
 She is quite fashionable and still loves to get dressed up every day.
 But no shoes were fitting.

 Why am I telling this story?
-Often when I am working with patients of any size who have eating disorders, they may have gained weight from a previous lower weight that the eating disorder was an attempt to maintain.
+As an eating disorder therapist, often when I am working with people of any size who have eating disorders, they may have gained weight from a previous lower weight that the eating disorder was an attempt to maintain.
 People often experience a sense of failure and surprise when their clothing size goes up a level, just like Nana did.
 This is no surprise: our culture overvalues thinness.
 But continuing to wear too small clothing is uncomfortable physically and mentally.

-People often have a lot of reasons for not shopping for larger clothing —they worry they will be unable to handle the anxiety and sense of failure, and they also don’t want to spend the money on a larger size.
+People often give a lot of reasons for not shopping for larger clothing—they worry they will be unable to handle the anxiety and sense of failure, and they also don’t want to spend the money on a larger size.
 I had to help Nana face this.
 She didn’t totally understand why her shoes didn’t fit, she felt disappointed, and she definitely didn’t want to spend any money.
 But boy, after she got those shoes on, she felt so much better!

-My patients tell me the same thing —once they have clothes that fit well and are stylish, they feel more able to face the world, and getting dressed each morning is no longer an occasion for self-deprecation.
+My patients tell me the same thing—that the dread over having to replace the clothing and, in the meantime having to face the clothing that doesn’t fit—is the worst part.
+But once they have clothes that fit well and feel more stylish, they feel more able to face the world, and getting dressed each morning is no longer an occasion for self-deprecation.

 And when I spoke to Nana last week, she let me know how much she was loving her gold shoes and walking more again!